-We have presented a theory of (sound and complete) abstractions for solving fixpoint equation systems, of which up-to techniques are a special case, including on-the-fly procedures for solving such equation systems.

-\emph{Related work:} Our work draws inspiration from various sources.
-Clearly our contribution is based on the notion of approximation as formalised in the theory of abstract interpretation, and, in particular, on the idea of capturing abstractions in the form of Galois connections, heavily used in program analysis and advocated in~\cite{cc:ai-unified-lattice-model,CC:SDPAF}.
+Our contribution is based on the notion of approximation as formalised in abstract interpretation~\cite{cc:ai-unified-lattice-model,CC:SDPAF}.
 Due to the intimate connection of Galois connections and closure functions, there is a close correspondence with up-to techniques for enhancing coinduction proofs~\cite{p:complete-lattices-up-to,ps:enhancements-coinductive}, originally developed for CCS~\cite{Mil:CC}.
 However, as far as we know, recent research has only started to explore this connection: \cite{bggp:sound-up-to-complete-abstract} explains the relation between sound up-to techniques and complete abstract domains in the setting where the semantic function has an adjoint.
 This adjunction or Galois connection plays a different role than the abstractions: it gives the existential player a unique best move, a concept explored in \S\ref{sec:on-the-fly-special}.

-Fixpoint equation systems largely derive their interest from $\mu$-calculus model-checking (see~\cite{bw:mu-calculus-modcheck} for an overview).
+Fixpoint equation systems largely derive their interest from $\mu$-calculus model-checking~\cite{bw:mu-calculus-modcheck}.
 Evaluating $\mu$-calculus formulae on a transition system can be reduced to solving a parity game and the exact complexity of this task is still open.
-Progress measures, a tool introduced by~\cite{j:progress-measures-parity}, allow one to solve parity games with a complexity which is polynomial in the number of states and exponential in (half of) the alternation depth of the formula.
-Recent approaches have devised quasi-polynomial algorithms for parity games~\cite{CJKLS:DPGQPT,jl:success-progress-measures,l:modal-mu-parity-quasi-polynomial}.

-Instead of improving the complexity bounds, our main aim here is to introduce heuristics, based on an on-the-fly algorithm and up-to functions that are known to achieve good efficiency improvements in practice\full{, in particular we explained how to combine the up-to technique with $\mu$-calculus model-checking algorithm}.\todo{P: commented part of the sentence}
+Progress measures, introduced in~\cite{j:progress-measures-parity}, allow one to solve parity games with a complexity which is polynomial in the number of states and exponential in (half of) the alternation depth of the formula.
+Recently quasi-polynomial algorithms for parity games~\cite{CJKLS:DPGQPT,jl:success-progress-measures,l:modal-mu-parity-quasi-polynomial} have been devised.
+Instead of improving the complexity bounds, our aim here is to introduce heuristics, based on a local algorithm and up-to functions that are known to achieve good efficiency in practice, in particular we explained how to combine the up-to technique with $\mu$-calculus model-checking algorithm.